WORKSHOPS

 Working creatively with water and waterways is inherently interdisciplinary, and requires creativity and collaboration across many different sectors.
 Issues related to water cross social, cultural, ecological, and political boundaries.

-Power of Ten is an opportunity to intersect with people from different fields who are focused on water, and initiate concrete cross-disciplinary collaborative projects.
-All thinkers and do-ers are welcome—scientists, social/environmental justice activists, designers, artists, performers, planners, architects, and more.
+Power of Ten was an opportunity to intersect with people from different fields who are focused on water, and initiate concrete cross-disciplinary collaborative projects.
+All thinkers and do-ers were welcomed—scientists, social/environmental justice activists, designers, artists, performers, planners, architects, and more.

-The Power of Ten is a path to problem-solving, reimagining, unearthing inequity, finding new approaches and understanding how to become accomplices.
-In this workshop we will facilitate a process of creative collaboration with the aim of realizing projects on, in, and around the water.
+The Power of Ten was a path to problem-solving, re-imagining, unearthing inequity, finding new approaches and understanding how to become accomplices.
+In this workshop we facilitated a process of creative collaboration with the aim of realizing projects on, in, and around the water.

 Governors Island, NYC